NicholasRabbit/TDD/Note on TDD and Unit Test.md

 1. What is a fixture in unit test?

-   A method with an annotation name @Before.
+   Such as a method with an annotation name @Before.
+A fixture is a starting point for all methods in the same class.